webfactory/slimdump/README.md

 ## Credits, Copyright and License

-This tool was started at webfactory GmbH in Bonn by [mpdude](https://github.com/mpdude).
+This tool was written by webfactory GmbH, Bonn, Germany.
+We're a software development agency with a focus on PHP (mostly [Symfony](http://github.com/symfony/symfony)).
+We're big fans of automation, DevOps, CI and CD, and of open source in general.

+If you're a developer looking for new challenges, we'd like to hear from you!
+Otherwise, if this tool is useful for you, add a ⭐️.

 - <https://www.webfactory.de>
 - <https://twitter.com/webfactory>

-Copyright 2014-2017 webfactory GmbH, Bonn.
+Copyright 2014-2020 webfactory GmbH, Bonn.
 Code released under [the MIT license](LICENSE).